aformusatii/node-red-contrib-xiaomi-miio/README.md

 Node-red node library for controlling Xiaomi devices.
 Obviously it uses popular [miIO device library](https://github.com/aholstenson/miio).

-There are already a couple of libraries doing something similar... this one I have wrote for myself because it gives more flexibility and covers more devices like Air Purifier, Cube.
-The generic node even can support any device miIO library which I now haven't yet tested.
+There are already a couple of libraries doing similar thing... this one I have wrote for myself because it gives more flexibility and covers more devices like Air Purifier, Cube.
+The generic node even can cover even more devices.

 #### Supported (was tested with) devices:
 - Xiaomi Switch